yoavhenig/Final-Project/README.md

 To analyze network traffic reported in the HAR file we use __haralyzer__ python library https://pypi.org/project/haralyzer/.

     from haralyzer import HarParser
-We extract the result into a program report file.
+We extract the results into a program report file.